zhubiii/pongBot/README.md

 # Problems Encountered!
 - WOBBLE
   - There is a lot of wobble in the first fully assembled test run.
 The turntable and second-level base (base2) are the source of a lot of instability in the system.
 The shaft of the motor is much smaller than the diameter of the turntable which causes wobbling.
 Additionally, base2 has a "trampoline" effect
-  - Going to double the thickness of base2 and the turntable, and also look into designing ball-bearing support beams for the turntable.
+  - Going to double the thickness of base2 and the turntable, and also look into designing ball-bearing support beams for the table.
 Will likely shift from ABS to PLA filament for these because PLA has higher rigidity
+- LIMITED DOF
+  - There is not 6DOF which makes trajectory generation difficult.
+We are unable to easily define the workspace of the arm and therefore cannot pick arbitrary configurations for the arm to follow.
+This motivates the investigation into using Reinforcement Learning to allow complex behavior
+  - Will spend time getting the robot in simulation to use as a testbed for AI controllers

 # TODO
 - [x] Find cool project